Classes of 2016 and earlier only:

 - Evidence of knowledge and preparedness to move forward with career interests

 Biomedical studies is a multidisciplinary program that was implemented in 2000 in order to provide students with an experience that helps them not only research but also prepare for careers in health care.
 The concentration was intended to enhance the preparation of students entering careers in the biomedical arena ranging from medicine to sports science to hospital administration.
 However, with the restructuring of The Piper Center for Vocation and Career, Piper Center staff and programs are able to meet these career preparation needs better than an academic program can.
-Because academic preparation is clearly a part of any career discernment and pursuit, strong faculty advising is available to students in any health-related field (see the Health Studies page in the academic catalog).
+Because academic preparation is clearly a part of any career discernment and pursuit, strong faculty advising is available to students in any health-related field (see the Pre-Health Studies page in the academic catalog).
 Because of these changes in the Piper Center and in the Health Studies program, the Biomedical Studies concentration is no longer an academic program beginning with students in the Class of 2017.

 The Biomedical Studies Concentration consists of five courses and a senior capstone experience.
 All students must take a foundation course (Biology 123 or 243) depending on their course of study.
 In addition, students are required to choose one course from opportunities in each of three core components: practical application, experiential learning, and ethical consideration.
 Within each of these three components, several choices fulfill the requirement.
 The fifth course is a Level II or III elective outside the student’s major.